kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 ```

 **N.B.**: a mode reference
-* is lustre expression of type bool just like any other.
-It can appear under a
+* is a Lustre expression of type `bool` just like any other Boolean expression.
-  `pre`, be used in a node call or a contract import *etc.*
+  It can appear under a `pre`, be used in a node call or a contract import, *etc.*
 * is only legal **after** the mode item itself.
 That is, no
-  forward/self-reference is allowed.
+  forward/self-references are allowed.

 An interesting use-case for mode references is that of checking properties over